Nora1993C/Nora1993C/README.md

 - 👋 Hi, I’m Yuan-Yuan Cai.
 - 👀 I’m interested in biology and bioinformatics
-- 🌱 I’m currently studying in the China Pharmaceutical University.
+- 🌱 I’was graduated in the China Pharmaceutical University.
-- 💞️ I’m looking to collaborate on ......
+- 💞️ I’m working on Oklahoma Medical Research Foundation.

 <!---
 Nora1993C/Nora1993C is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.